UPDATED: AUGUST 25, 2023 | 1 MIN READ

 Generics may also bring several cons when chosen over a brand-name drug.

-- Generic drugs may have a different appearance, which could cause consumer confusion, especially in elderly patients.
+- Generic drugs may appear differently, which could cause consumer confusion, especially in elderly patients.

 - Generic drug manufacturers may add filler ingredients, which can affect the medication’s absorption rate